 Among the potential inputs that could serve as HR motion detectors we first consider Mi1 and Tm3, as previously suggested (Takemura et al., 2013).
 A role for these cells in T4’s motion computation has been confirmed: Mi1 knock-out flies are motion blind to ON-edge stimuli, while Tm3 input is specifically required to detect fast ON-edge motion in the preferred direction (Ammer et al., 2015).
-The polarities of transmission at both inputs are likely to be the same because both appear to use acetylcholine as a neurotransmitter.
-In fact, a recent calcium imaging study has shown an enhanced T4 response when both Mi1 and Tm3 are activated (Strother et al., submitted).
+The polarities of transmission at both Mi1 and Tm3 inputs are likely to be the same because both appear to use acetylcholine as a neurotransmitter.
+In fact, a recent calcium imaging study has shown an enhanced T4 response when both cells are activated (Strother et al., in press).
 Thus Mi1 and Tm3 could function as two excitatory input channels in an HR EMD circuit (Figure 1A), potentially depending on visual stimulus conditions such as different visual contrasts or velocities (Ammer et al., 2015).

 This interpretation, however, runs counter to two features.
-First, assuming the measured directions of receptive fields offsets between Mi1 and Tm3 (Takemura et al., 2013), the relative timing of the two inputs recorded by Behnia et al. (2014) is contrary to that in an HR EMD.
+First, assuming the measured directions of receptive field offsets between Mi1 and Tm3 (Takemura et al., 2013), the relative timing of the two inputs recorded by Behnia et al. (2014) is contrary to that in an HR EMD.
 Moreover, the magnitude of the spatial offset itself appears to be very small (Takemura et al., 2013; Borst and Helmstaedter, 2015).
-While our new data do not deny a role for Mi1 and Tm3 cells in motion detection, the uncertainties of their anatomical offsets (see Figure 3 – Figure Supplement 2) do make it difficult to uphold our previous conclusion that Mi1/Tm3 are the core input components of an EMD.
-We note, however, that the actual receptive fields of Mi1 and Tm3 might be partly shaped by synaptic contacts not included here in the calculation of T4 receptive fields.
-In addition, alternative delay mechanisms based on the intracellular dynamics, and differential subcellular distribution of nicotinic and muscarinic cholinoceptors (Shinomiya et al., 2014) along T4’s dendrites may even exclude the need for such circuit mechanisms (Strother et al., submitted).
+While our new data do not deny a role for Mi1 and Tm3 cells in motion detection, uncertainties in the direction of their small anatomical offsets (see Figure 3 – Figure Supplement 3) do make it difficult to uphold our previous conclusion that these offsets provide the core of an EMD.

-Two additional input cell types, Mi9 and T4-T4 connections, that make synapses onto the leading edges of T4’s dendrites could also function as excitatory input channels of an HR model (Figure 3D and 3F).
-In this case they would work together with Mi1 and/or Tm3, qualified by their substantial spatial offsets (Figure 3C).
-However, possible roles of Mi9 depend on two currently unknown properties of this cell type: the sign of the glutamatergic synapses and the nature of its light response – Mi9 might respond to OFF rather than ON-stimuli, with main synaptic input from L3 and Mi4 (Figure 4A).
-T4-T4 synapses are more favorably qualified to contribute to an HR mechanism: input from other T4s is both spatially offset against the cells’ preferred direction (Figure 3F) and predicted to be delayed since an additional synapse is involved (e.g. Mi1→T4→T4 vs Mi1→T4).
+Two additional input cell types, Mi9 and T4-T4 connections, that make synapses onto the leading edges of T4’s dendrites could also function as excitatory input channels of an HR model (Figure 3C and 3E).
+In this case they would work together with Mi1 and/or Tm3, qualified by their substantial spatial offsets (Figure 3B).
+However, possible roles of Mi9 depend on two properties of this cell type: the sign of the glutamatergic synapses and the nature of its light response – Mi9 might respond to OFF rather than ON-stimuli, with main synaptic input from L3 and Mi4 (Figure 4A).
+Indeed recent imaging results indicate that Mi9 does respond to OFF stimuli and is likely to provide inhibitory input to T4 dendrites (Strother et al., in press; Arenz et al., 2017).
+T4-T4 synapses are also qualified to contribute to an HR mechanism: input from other T4s is spatially offset against the cells’ preferred direction (Figure 3E) and predicted to be delayed since an additional synapse is involved (e.g. Mi1→T4→T4 vs Mi1→T4).
 However, blocking T4’s synaptic outputs does not abolish directionally selective responses in T4 (Haag et al., 2016), suggesting that a mechanism based on T4-T4 synapses would, at least under some conditions, have to act in parallel with others.
-Such parallel contributions of several T4 input pathways could, for example, serve to broaden the T4 response curve for: stimulus velocity, which peaks at a temporal frequency of ~1 Hz (Maisak et al., 2013); the range of contrast specificities (Ammer et al., 2015); or the range of stimulus modalities, for example to different light intensities or stimuli of differing spectral composition.
+Such parallel contributions of several T4 input pathways could, for example, serve to broaden the T4 response curve for: stimulus velocity, which peaks at a temporal frequency of ~1 Hz (Maisak et al., 2013); or the range of stimulus modalities, for example to different light intensities or stimuli of differing spectral composition.

 Conclusion